SmingHub/Sming/Readme.md

 - Custom LWIP: If you want to recompile the IP stack and add features like IPv4 forwarding you can do this by compiling Sming with
 ENABLE_CUSTOM_LWIP=1.
 Remember to add the same option when compiling your application.
 If the application requires the use of some of the espconn_* functions add also the ENABLE_ESPCONN=1 directive.
 See `Makefile-user.mk` from the [Basic_SmartConfig](https://github.com/SmingHub/Sming/blob/develop/samples/Basic_SmartConfig/Makefile-user.mk#L41) application for examples.
-- Custom serial baud rate: By default serial debug interface baud is 115200.
-You can set COM_SPEED_SERIAL to alter that for ex: COM_SPEED_SERIAL=921600
+- Custom serial baud rate: The default serial baud rate is 115200.
+If you want to change it to a higher baud rate you can recompile Sming and your application changing the COM_SPEED_SERIAL directive.
+For example COM_SPEED_SERIAL=921600

 You can find more information about compilation and flashing process by reading esp8266.com forum discussion thread.